KuberLekhi/jenkins-cicd-sample-app/README.md

-Jenkins CI/CD Sample App
+🚀 Jenkins CI/CD Sample App

-This is a simple Node.js app to demonstrate a CI/CD pipeline using Jenkins.
+This is a simple Node.js app demonstrating a CI/CD pipeline using Jenkins.

-### Setup Instructions
+📌 Setup Instructions

 ✅ 1.
 Set Up Jenkins Pipeline with Webhook

 Create a Freestyle/Pipeline project in Jenkins.

-Connect it to your GitHub repo via webhook.
+Connect it to your GitHub repository via a webhook.

 ✅ 2.
-Install Dependencies on EC2 (Only once, not in every build)
+Install Dependencies on EC2 (One-time Setup)

 sudo apt update
 sudo apt install -y nodejs npm sudo npm install -g pm2

 ✅ 3.
-Jenkins Pipeline Configuration
+Configure Jenkins Pipeline

-Set Workspace Directory (/var/lib/jenkins/workspace/project).
-(Replace project with the name of your freestyle project.)
+Set Workspace Directory:(Replace project with the name of your Jenkins freestyle project.)

+/var/lib/jenkins/workspace/project

-Change permissions (one-time setup): sudo chown -R ubuntu:jenkins /var/lib/jenkins/workspace sudo chmod -R 775 /var/lib/jenkins/workspace
+Change permissions (one-time setup):

+sudo chown -R ubuntu:jenkins /var/lib/jenkins/workspace
+sudo chmod -R 775 /var/lib/jenkins/workspace

 This ensures Jenkins can run scripts properly.

 ✅ 4.
-Write Build Steps in Jenkins Pipeline
+Define Build Steps in Jenkins Pipeline

-Add these commands in Build Steps of Jenkins Project:
+Add these commands in the Build Steps of the Jenkins project:

 cd /var/lib/jenkins/workspace/A
 npm install
-pm install --only=prod  # Optional: Install only production dependencies pm audit fix --force    # Optional: Fix security vulnerabilities pm test                 # Optional: Run tests before deployment pm run build            # Optional: If your app has a build step pm2 restart myapp || pm2 start app.js --name myapp pm2 save
+npm install --only=prod  # Optional: Install only production dependencies npm audit fix --force    # Optional: Fix security vulnerabilities npm test                 # Optional: Run tests before deployment npm run build            # Optional: If your app has a build step pm2 restart myapp || pm2 start app.js --name myapp pm2 save

 ✅ 5.
-Make Sure App Runs After Restart
+Verify the App Restarted Successfully

-Check PM2 Process
+Check running processes:

 pm2 list

-Check Logs for Errors
+Check logs for errors:

 pm2 logs myapp

 ✅ 6.
 Test the Webhook

 Make a change in GitHub, commit & push.

-Jenkins should trigger automatically, pull new code, and restart the app.
+Jenkins should trigger automatically, pull the new code, and restart the app.

 ✅ 7.
-Access the Application
+Access the Application 🌍

 Open the app in a browser: